Damp Proofing Bingley

 - Leaking or undersized gutters – A leaking gutter can feed water onto the walls, windowsills and the roofing area.
 An undersized gutter will allow the rainwater to overflow and saturate the walls.

-- Holes in roof – possibly from a missing or slipped tile which will allow water to leak into the building.
+- Holes in the roof – possibly from a missing or slipped tile which will allow water to leak into the building.

 - Converted cellar rooms – most cellars are part of the moisture control within the home but when they are not properly ventilated during conversion it can force moisture up into the other rooms of the home.